Fred Jones (basketball): Italy

 In August 2009 Jones signed with Italian team Pallacanestro Biella.

 China

 On November 3, 2010, it was announced that Fred Jones had signed a contract to play for the Guangdong Southern Tigers of the Chinese Basketball Association.
 He was waived in January 2011.

 Coaching career

 Jones returned to Oregon to complete his degree and was an undergraduate assistant coach for the Ducks in 2015–16.

-Outside the basketball court

-Jones operated a Sneakers store namely Luxury Sneaker Exchange.